Hive Intelligence vs QuickNode

 Who Should Use What

-Use Hive Intelligence if: AI agents that need cross-provider data context (market, DeFi yield, security, wallet, prediction markets) in one managed MCP call, with curated workflow tools that synthesize across providers.
+Use Hive Intelligence if: AI agents that need cross-provider data context (market, DeFi yield, security, wallet, prediction markets) in one managed MCP call, with task toolsets and prompts that route across providers.

 Use QuickNode if: Web3 apps that need direct RPC access, real-time WebSocket events (Streams), serverless on-chain triggers (Functions), or IPFS storage — plus a Marketplace of pluggable third-party data add-ons.